michaelfung/docker-stableperl/rt-builder/README.md

 ### Setup pinto

-For the time being, install pinto outside of docker.
+For the time being, install pinto outside of docker, even on another machine.

 Install: